Michael Beasley Leaving Knicks To Join The Lakers

 A gypsy of sorts, Beasley has been unable to stay in place for more than two seasons.
 Playing for the Miami Heat, T-Wolves, Phoenix Suns, Miami Heat (once again), Houston Rockets, Milwaukee Bucks, New York Knicks and now the LA Lakers.

-The upcoming season will be an opportunity to re-write history with Beasley and James playing together once again, the pair were teammates in Miami during the 2013-14 season after Beasley was the No. 2 overall pick in the 2008 NBA draft, although it is still unclear if their relationship was a factor in Beasley’s exit.
+The upcoming season will be an opportunity to re-write history with Beasley and James playing together once again.
+The pair were teammates in Miami during the 2013-14 season after Beasley was the No. 2 overall pick in the 2008 NBA draft, although it is still unclear if their relationship was a factor in Beasley’s exit.

 Fans are eager to see how the new dynamic plays out.
 Beasley’s veteran shooting abilities are an asset to the team after connecting 39.5 percent of his three-point shots the past season.
 His sharp shooting will easily spread the defense allowing James more room in the paint to play at his fullest potential.